dssg/triage/example/config/README.md

 - `thresholds` are more specific: The list is dichotomized and only the top percentile or top n entities are scored as positive labels

 subsets, if passed, will add evaluations for subset(s) of the predictions to the subset_evaluations tables, using the same testing and training metric groups as used for overall evaluations but with any thresholds reapplied only to entities in the subset on the relevant as_of_dates.
-For example, when calculating precision@5_pct for the subset of women, the ModelEvaluator will count as positively labeled the top 5% of women, rather than any women in the top 5% overall.
+For example, when calculating **precision@5_pct** for the subset of women, the ModelEvaluator will count as positively labeled the top 5% of women, rather than any women in the top 5% overall.
 This is useful if, for example, different interventions will be applied to different subsets of entities (e.g., one program will provide subsidies to the top 500 women with children and another program will provide shelter to the top 150 women without children) and you would like to see whether a single model can be used for both applications.
 Subsets can also be used to see how a model's performance would be affected if the requirements for intervention eligibility became more restricted.

 ### Individual Importances
 How feature importances for individuals should be computed.
 This entire section can be left blank, in which case the defaults will be used.

 - `individual_importance`:
     - `methods`: Refer to *how to compute* individual importances.
 Each entry in this list should represent a different method.
 Available methods are in the catwalk library's: `catwalk.individual_importance.CALCULATE_STRATEGIES` list.
-Will default to 'uniform', or just the global importances.
+Will default to `uniform`, or just the global importances.
 Empty list means don't calculate individual importances.
     - `n_ranks`: The number of top features per individual to compute importances for.
 Will default to 5.